 How Sustainable are Our Efforts?

 Streams are dynamic systems that change daily, seasonally and annually.
 Part of our work is documenting these cycles.
 We want to make sure that the restoration we do now will function in the future.
 We need to understand how the structures we build (pools, riffles, shelters and passageways) adapt to fluctuating flows.
 In part, our success will depend on identifying and addressing issues in the watershed as a whole.
-We monitor which types of species reside in the stream – like aquatic insects and fish – and we report our findings to the EPA.
+We monitor which species reside in the stream – like aquatic insects and fish – and take part in regional data collection.
 We especially look to find indicator species, those that need relatively clean, clear water to thrive.
 The presence of these species is reassurance that we are restoring this land to a healthy and thriving ecosystem.

 A critical goal of this project is to foster a sense of stewardship for the ravines and lake in our community.
-One example of our outreach efforts has been working with the Environmental Science classes at Highland Park High School.
+One example has been working with the Environmental Science classes at Highland Park High School.
 Students visit the stream and learn about four key concepts: watershed ecology, water monitoring practices, macro invertebrate and fish studies.
-Based on this work, we have developed a place-based activity guide that will challenge elementary school students to solve real world problems in these habitats.
-This curriculum adheres to Next Generation standards, and also incorporates STEM (Science, Technology, Engineering and Mathematics) study.

 Another example of our education efforts has been support of the Trout in the Classroom project, in which students raise rainbow trout in their classroom then released the fish into Lake Michigan.
 Our hope is that these fish will return in a few years to spawn in our ravines.
 If they do, that will be an indicator that the ravines are a healthy habitat for local wildlife.